Canon 5D Mark IV vs Nikon D7500

-The Canon EOS 5D Mark IV and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in August 2016 and April 2017.
+The Canon EOS 5D Mark IV and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in August 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (D7500) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 30.1 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark IV vs Nikon D7500

 The physical size and weight of the Canon 5D Mark IV and the Nikon D7500 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (19 percent) than the Canon 5D Mark IV.
 Moreover, the D7500 is markedly lighter (19 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.